volcengine/verl/docs/advance/reward_loop.rst

 Reward Models and Router
 ------------------------

-To support flexible and scalable reward model computation, RewardLoop implement a reward router that coordinates requests among multiple reward model servers.
+To support flexible and scalable reward model computation, RewardLoop implement a reward router that coordinates requests among multiple reward model replicas with their own servers.

-Each reward model runs as an independent server and is registered with the router.
+Each reward model replica runs as an independent server and is registered with its router.
 This router will forward the requests to the registered reward servers with load balancing and return the results.
-This design allows us to expose a single unified router address to user-defined reward functions, enabling them to access various reward models seamlessly through the same interface.
+This design allows us to expose a single unified router address to user-defined reward functions, enabling them to access various reward model replicas seamlessly through the same interface.

 RewardModelManager
 ~~~~~~~~~~~~~~~~~~